RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 Navigation between pages works almost the same as in .NET MAUI `Shell`, just use the common `Shell.Current.GoToAsync()`. `SimpleShell` differs only in these cases:

 - The `animate` parameter value has no effect on whether the transition animation is played or not.
 - When platform-specific transition animations are used, the `Task` returned by the `GoToAsync()` method will complete once the navigation has been initiated, not once the animation has been completed.
 In other words, the returned `Task` does not wait on the completion of the animation.
+The same applies to `Navigated` events.

 > See [.NET MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation) for more information.